RetroDECK/ES-DE/USERGUIDE.md

 **Enable menu in kid mode**

 Enabling or disabling the menu when the UI mode is set to Kid.
+Mostly intended for testing purposes as it's normally not recommended to enable the menu in this restricted mode.

 **Show quit menu (reboot and power off entries)** _(Unix and Windows only)_